 php yii reputation/show-config

 reputation/check-user [userId]Diagnostic command for a single user.
-Shows all of their content records with per-record details (type, state, archived flag, whether excluded), the live calculated content count after all filters, friendship scoring status and live friend count, and compares everything against the stored reputation record.
+Shows all of their content records with per-record details (type, state, archived flag, whether excluded), the live calculated content count after all filters, and compares everything against the stored reputation record.

 php yii reputation/check-user 1